Did you know that the average price of a used car is more than $13,000?

 “Sure, you could get a rather inexpensive monthly payment,” David from Money Crashers says, “but if that is stretched out over six years or longer, you’ll be paying more in the long-run.”

-Your credit scores affect many areas of your life, and the terms of your auto loan is one of them.
+Your credit scores affect many areas of your life, and the terms of your auto loan are one of them.

 James Pollard, a credit expert at PersonalFinanceGenius.com, said consumers should monitor their credit history before shopping for cars.